- Sono Bello is a group of cosmetic procedure franchises with over 40 locations in the United States.

 TriSculpt Micro Laser Lipo uses one or both of the following two methods:

 - Power-assisted liposuction — Micro cannulas and suctioning devices are used to remove fat from larger areas.

 - Micro-laser assisted liposuction — Generally used on smaller areas, like the upper arms and chin, while tightening the skin by stimulating collagen production.

 The combination of these two methods is said to reduce pain and swelling, without the risks and recovery time associated with general anesthesia.
-According to Sono Bello, patients are completely healed within days.
+According to Sono Bello, patients can begin light exercise within days.